ferreolgodebarge/opentracing/README.md

 # Opentracing

-This tutorial runs a python application, which is calling http://wwww.google.com, http://www.bing.com, and http://fr.yahoo.com.
+This tutorial runs a python application, which calls http://wwww.google.com, http://www.bing.com, and http://fr.yahoo.com.

 The application sends traces of requests to a jaeger application.